rikhuijzer/build-image/README.md

 # nix-with-r

-nixos/nix Docker image with cached R packages
+`nixos/nix` Docker image with cached R packages.

+## Future plans

+- Let the build clone `default.nix` from other repositories to cache more packages.